monikase/AI_Ethics/Fairness_Implementation_Playbook/3_AAC.md

 ---

 <a id="intersectionality"></a>
 ## 7. Intersectionality Integration Layer
-→ Address real-world complexity

 ---